LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/liveperson-disaster-recovery.md

 ## Failover decision and recovery window

 LivePerson’s escalation policy determines that after a data center becomes non-operational, a senior management decision is required in order to failover to the disaster recovery site.
-Once a decision is made, it can take up to 30 2 hours minutes for the disaster recovery site to be fully operational and start serving customers.
+Once a decision is made, it can take up to 30 minutes for the disaster recovery site to be fully operational and start serving customers.

 ## Disaster recovery process